Sherman County, Nebraska Land For Sale (5 results)

 Lease Information

-The property is subject to a 2025 crop lease.
-The farm will be open for the 2026 crop year, providing flexibility for a new owner to either operate the farm themselves or establish a new lease arrangement.
+The farm is open for the 2026 crop year, providing flexibility for a new owner to either operate the farm themselves or establish a new lease arrangement.
 This timing allows buyers to plan ahead and position themselves for a smooth transition into ownership.

 Investment Considerations